r-chitturi/r-chitturi.github.io/proj6/index.md

 | :----: | :----: | :----: |
 | <img src="media/out_gradient/penguin_hike_poisson_mixed.jpg"/> | <img src="media/out_gradient/mars_night_poisson_mixed.jpg"/> | <img src="media/out_gradient/dog_field_poisson_mixed.jpg"/> |

 It is interesting to see where the larger gradients are selected.
+The blending for the penguin was already pretty good, so both results look the same.
 For the Mars image, we can see the tiny stars from the night sky that are on or right next to Mars (within the mask) are now showing up because they have a larger gradient (despite being in the target image).
 The same is the case for the dog image, since the gradients of the grass are occasionally larger than the dog.
 This makes the dog look a bit see through, so it may not always be optimal to choose mixed gradients!
+The grass at the bottom of the image is not as blurry as the grass in the back, making the gradients stronger as well.

 ## Summary